 Russian Winter Olympics in Sochi 2014: 10 Amazing Facts About The Most Expensive Games Ever

-The Winter Olympic Games set to unfold in the Russian beach resort town of Sochi was plagued by controversy right from the start.
+The Winter Olympic Games set to unfold in the Russian beach resort town of Sochi in 2014 were plagued by controversy right from the start.

 When organizers struck down a request by NGO Pride House to set up shop in Sochi, Russia’s policies on lesbian, gay, bisexual and transgender rights came under close scrutiny.
 Then there are widespread allegations over corruption in the provisions of services and facilities.
 Critics accused Russian president Vladimir Putin of cronyism in awarding contracts and mismanagement of funds that affects all business sizes and vendors interested in making money on the event.

 The facilities needed for games, from venues to cargo terminals, were heavily criticized for environmental and geological hazards they might pose.
 The skewing of real estate prices in and around the venue was also put in question.
 Meanwhile, political activists have not made it easier for the organizers to market the games.
 Though organizers could learn how to make better management decisions they certainly give a lot of attention given to safety and security which are very real concerns in an area that has traditionally been a hotbed of political dissent and conflict.

 Despite all these, and the fact these are the most expensive games ever sports enthusiasts around the world remain steadfast in their faith.
 However, seeing how much most expensive rings can cost maybe the price of a solid winter competition isn’t that high?
 Some people are willing to spend a fortune on eating, just look at the prices of the most expensive food in the world.
 The Olympic spirit represents all that is true, good, and beautiful in the human spirit and when the history of the Sochi games are remembered, the controversies will be documented, the interesting facts archived, but amazing tales such as these will be be remembered and talked about for a long time.